 Though De Stijl started small, just Mondrian and van Doesburg, its aesthetic and ideas soon spread.
 The Bauhaus, the influential German art school picked up De Stijl’s simplified geometry, and van Doesburg’s magazine, also titled ‘De Stijl’ drew artists from all over Europe into the budding movement.
 At its height in 1918, the group had more than 100 loosely connected ‘members’ dedicated to the vertical and horizontal line.

-But trouble was brewing — in 1924, van Doesburg proposed his Theory of Elementarism, a radical manifesto that effectively called bullshit on Mondrian’s neoplastic rules and declared that the future belongs (gasp) to the diagonal line.
+But trouble was brewing.
+In 1924, van Doesburg proposed his Theory of Elementarism, a radical manifesto that effectively called bullshit on Mondrian’s neoplastic rules and declared that the future belongs (gasp) to the diagonal line.
 Furious at the betrayal, Mondrian resigned from the movement.
 De Stijl, with its core rules removed, evolved over the next decades.

 In 1931, Theo van Doesburg died, and the formal De Stijl movement slowly disbanded.
 But its impact remains.
 The Constructivist movement borrowed its primary colors, architects like Charles and Ray Eames and Frank Lloyd Wright applied the dramatic crosshatch of horizontal and vertical lines, and the obsession with a reduction to minimalist perfection has infected art and design to this day.

 Got questions, comments or corrections about De Stijl?
 Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.